WCSim/WCSim/README.md

   * It is possible that older versions (<=3.1.x) will also work, though this is not guaranteed.
 * cmake 3.1 and above are required by `CMakeLists.txt`, but not all old versions have been tested
 * The compiler should support `-std=c++11` (or `-std=c++0x`) e.g. gcc 4.8.5
   * You may need to modify `CMakeLists.txt` to change the `CMAKE_CXX_STANDARD` to another version (e.g. from 14 to 17).
-I *think* this is dependent on what your prerequisties have been compiled with
+I *think* this is dependent on what your prerequisites have been compiled with

 ### Build Instructions using CMake: